-Use Data Classification with the classic APIs
+Use sensitive data classification with the classic APIs

 This topic provides examples of classifying data with the classic APIs in Snowflake: EXTRACT_SEMANTIC_CATEGORIES and ASSOCIATE_SEMANTIC_CATEGORY_TAGS.
 These APIs are no longer being updated to coincide with updates to Data Classification.